monktastic/no-more-contempt/scratch/endless-summary.md

 [//]: # (Our subconscious keeps this a secret even from ourselves — which is why you may not believe me when I tell you.)

-It's not that mocking and shaming are intrinsically bad.
-They can probably be helpful in the right circumstances.
-But if there's even a trace of malice, contempt, or self-righteousness behind them, your subconscious is lying to you about its true motivation.
-It isn't actually _trying_ to help the world or other people in that moment.
-It's trying to prove you right; that your target really _is_ as horrible as you perceive them to be.
-And this strongly-held intention will encourage them to _become_ the villain that you need them to be to uphold your worldview and self-image.

 What you can't see in that blinded state is that minds are infinitely flexible — including the ones you've written off.
 Deep down — perhaps beneath their conscious thresholds — they know this about themselves, too.
 They can feel you attempting to erase this knowledge; to convince them that they're irredeemable.
 This makes you appear _evil_ to them, which triggers their natural reflex to _fight evil_.
 This somehow doesn't alert you to the possibility that you might be doing something wrong, like it should.
 On the contrary, it serves as conclusive proof that _they_ are evil, licensing you to escalate.
 This is how your subconscious creates new evil in the world while enabling you to feel righteous about it.